christine-malloy/devops-portfolio/README.md

 #### Development - Build versus Operations - Release

-You may have noticed that there are continuous integration concerns in both the development and operations sides of the contiuum, specifically in the "build" and "release" phases.
+You may have noticed that there are continuous integration concerns in both the development and operations sides of the continuum, specifically in the "build" and "release" phases.
 These two phases have a good deal of overlap in terms of concepts, however there are different concerns and problems to solve in each respective phase.

 ## Pipelines